moio/raspberry-openvpn-gateway/README.md

 This project uses SaltStack to configure the Raspberry Pi.

-To install it, insert the SD card in your Raspberry Pi and connect it to a network where you can access it, then run:
+To install it, insert the SD card in your Raspberry Pi and connect it to a network where you can access it.
+Don't connect the USB Ethernet interface yet, and run the following commands:

 ```
 ssh pi@raspberrypi.local # password is raspberry